 You may be aware of the massive cyber-attack that hit the country of Georgia on October 28, 2019, defacing and taking several websites and web-based services offline.
 This is one of the largest attacks that the country has faced since the Russo-Georgian war in 2008.
-The scale and nature of these attacks highlight the wide gaps in and the lax attitude towards cybersecurity, especially in government and public networks, and stress upon the need for proactive, comprehensive and intelligent security measures.
+The scale and nature of these attacks highlight the wide gaps in and the lax attitude towards cybersecurity, especially in government and public networks, and stress upon the need for proactive, comprehensive, and intelligent security measures.

-In this article, we will explore the facets of the attack, its causes and the lessons that we need to learn from such attacks.
+In this article, we will explore the facets of the attack, its causes, and the lessons that we need to learn from such attacks.

 This coordinated attack hit a massive 15,000 websites in Georgia wherein the websites were hacked into and defaced, and eventually, 2000 were forced completely offline.
 Through the defacement, the attackers replaced the home pages of the target websites with a photograph of former President, Mikheil Saakashvili, stating, “I’ll be back”.
 The former President is on a self-imposed exile in Ukraine after he was accused of multiple criminal charges including abuse of power.
 His supporters, however, believe that these are false charges and that it was a witch hunt against the pro-Western reformist leader.

-It is unclear to the affected and involved parties about who the attackers are, and their actual motives could be.
+It is unclear to the affected and involved parties about who the attackers are, and what their actual motives could be.
 The speculation is rife that there could also be Russian involvement in the attacks as the modus operandi and style is similar to the 2008 web attacks (during the Russo-Georgian war) by Russian attackers that targeted several Georgian websites and took them down.

 The targeting of the defacement appears to be random with a diverse range of targets.
-The multiple targets of these unprecedented cyber-attacks range from Government and its agencies, media, banks, courts, local newspapers, businesses – big and small, TV stations including the national television, NGOs, Georgian President Salome Zurabishvili’s website and even personal webpages.
+The multiple targets of these unprecedented cyber-attacks range from Government and its agencies, media, banks, courts, local newspapers, businesses – big and small, TV stations including the national television, NGOs, Georgian President Salome Zurabishvili’s website, and even personal web pages.

 The magnitude of the impact varied vastly, with some websites being hit harder than others.
 For instance, three of the major broadcasters in Georgia were hit by the attack – TV Imedi, TV Maestro and TV Pirveli.
 However, the impact varied greatly.
 While TV Imedi and TV Maestro went off-air following the attacks, TV Pirveli did not.
 Additionally, TV Maestro’s computers were destroyed owing to the attacks.